If you’re a thrill seeker looking to mountain bike or hike in the fresh mountain air. Then get planning a Summer in

 To rent an apartment in Tignes it will cost you between €200-300 euro per week for the Tignes summer.
 Most of them sleep 3/4 minimum so the more people in your group, the more cost-effective.

 The Tigne hotels are lovely, however not great if you are on a budget.
 I think my Dad paid €84 per person per night half board to give you an idea.
-For that, they also got a complementary activity pass and access to the Spa.
+For that, they also got a complimentary activity pass and access to the Spa.
 Skyscanner also lets you search for accommodation and they include booking.com so it’s worth looking there first.

 Tignes Accommodation Recommendations

-Here area few places to stay in Tignes that I recomend:
+Here area few places to stay in Tignes that I recommend:

 Things to do in Tignes

 I have written a whole post on things to do in Tignes in the Summer so take a look at that here.

 To save money make sure you get yourself an activity pass and use it.
 If you book a hotel it will be included, if you don’t you will need to buy one from the tourist information center.
 Cost is from €27 for 3 days.
 It covers everything from canoeing to archery.

 Summer in Tignes Tips